 Most Disney backstories don’t have two completely different ideas like this.
 But put them together in Dinoland USA, and they work!

-Find the Real Offshore Oil Rig
+2. A Real Offshore Oil Rig in the Theme Park

 The massive Tree of Life is a masterpiece in the center of Disney’s Animal Kingdom.
 The carefully sculpted tree bears images of all kinds of wildlife in the details of its trunk and branches.